 The 1098-T form is used by eligible educational institutions to report information about their students to the IRS as required by the Taxpayer Relief Act of 1997.
 Eligible educational institutions are required to submit the student's name, address, taxpayer's identification number (TIN), enrollment status, amounts pertaining to qualified tuition and related expenses, and scholarships and/or grants, taxable or not.
 A 1098-T form must also be provided to each applicable student. [top]

-In January of each year, the University of Missouri System provides secure electronic access at to an IRS Form 1098-T for all students who had qualified tuition and other related educational expenses billed to them during the previous calendar year.
-If the form is not electronically accessed, it is mailed at the end of January. [top]
+In January of each year, the University of Missouri System provides secure electronic access at to an IRS Form 1098-T for all students who had payments toward qualified tuition and other related educational expenses during the previous calendar year.
+If the student has not agreed to receive the form electronically, it is mailed at the end of January. [top]

 Qualified expenses do not include:

 1. Charges and fees for room, board, insurance, health service fee, transportation, personal, living and other family expenses.

 2. The cost of books and equipment are generally not qualified expenses because eligible educational institutions usually do not require that the cost of the books or equipment be paid to the institution as a condition of the student's enrollment or attendance at the institution. [top]

 **Affective Tax year 2018 Federal regulations require reporting in box 1** previously issued 1098T's will have amounts in box 2. [top]

 This information may be found on your TouchNet account activity by logging into Joe’SS under Finances section and clicking the link "Proceed to TouchNet".
 If you are a parent looking for this information and do not have authorize access granted by the student, please ask your student to access this information for you. [top]

 This box shows the amount of any tuition and fees reductions in the current calendar year for charges that were paid in a previous calendar year. [top]